 - And lastly, they allow me to help others make great decisions by rating and reviewing books, and creating “Idea Lists”

-Now just to place some perspective on this exercise, I do understand that Amazon.com has a bit more money to spend on their website than your typical small business; however there is still a lot we can learn from great websites such as theirs.
-And not all of the greatness that their website brings to the table cost big bucks.
-Take a closer look and see if there are any concepts you can learn from and model on your website.
+Now to place some perspective on this exercise, I understand that Amazon.com has a bit more money to spend on their website than your typical small business; however, there is still a lot we can learn from great websites such as theirs.
+And not all of the greatness that their website brings to the table costs big bucks.
+So take a closer look and see if there are any concepts you can learn from and model on your website.

-Also it’s important to consider what your target market would want from your website.
-Maybe it’s all 9 of the characteristics I’ve shared… maybe it’s additional characteristics that didn’t show up in my ad-hoc Amazon.com case study.
-The best way to find out is to just ask your target market.
+Also, it’s essential to consider what your target market would want from your website.
+Maybe it’s all 9 of the characteristics I’ve shared.
+On the other hand, maybe additional characteristics didn’t appear in my ad-hoc Amazon.com case study.
+The best way to find out is to ask your target market.
 Additionally, find out what websites they frequent and why.
 You may be surprised at what you find out.

-In closing, I sincerely believe you will find that the more you continually look for ways to make your visitor’s experience a dynamic one, the more likely they will come back… over and over again.
+In closing, I sincerely believe you will find that the more you continually look for ways to make your visitor’s experience a dynamic one, the more likely they will come back repeatedly.
 And the more they come back, the more likely they are to buy.